 A mortgage broker will have access to the wider financial markets to be able to advise on the current market conditions, pass on knowledge of recent lending history, as well as compare deals tailored to the individual borrower’s requirements.

-Any highly recommended mortgage broker should be able to seek and advise on the requirement of a higher value mortgages for a range of circumstances, such as:
+Any highly recommended mortgage broker should be able to seek and advise on the requirement of higher value mortgages for a range of circumstances, such as:

 • Homeowners seeking to trade up their property within an expensive property area.